 Hundreds of Columbarium caves were found in this area.
 Usually close to ancient settlements.

-There are dozens of small niches, ranging from 15 to 25 cm, were carved into the columbarium walls.
+Dozens of small niches, ranging from 15 to 25 cm, were carved into the columbarium walls.

 Scholars believe that doves were raised for food.
 Their dung was used as fertilizer.
 Also, some think that doves could serve for message passing and rituals.